We know how hard it is as a freelancer or shift worker when it comes to childcare arrangements — especially with younger children.

 We recommend writing a very detailed job description on our site to attract the right person.
 You would need to describe what your typical working hours and pattern is like to find a person that fits.
 Do not be afraid to write lots of nice positive things to find the right person — something you write will resonate with the right person and they could end up being your ideal nanny!

 We recommend writing your job description and starting the process of hire a couple of months before you begin work yourself to make sure you have plenty of time to find the right person.
 Post your job requirements now on our site and find your ideal nanny today.

 It is important for nanny and parent alike that they are absolutely certain on the employment status between them.
 If you hire a permanent nanny make sure you set yourself up with HMRC correctly.
 Our partner, Nanny Tax can help you with getting this done so you have one less thing to worry about.

 Need Childcare for your family?
 You are in the right place.

 We screen, select and interview every nanny to join our team so you can be confident in choosing the right childcare for your family.
 Tell us what you need by filling out the form and we will post the job to our network.

-At Nanny Network, you pay only once to post your job (either £99 to post yourself online or £150 to use the telephone service) and There is nothing else to pay when you find a nanny through us - which you will!
+At Nanny Network, you pay only once to post your job and there is nothing else to pay when you find a nanny through us - which you will!
 We understand how important it is to have a long lasting relationship with the nanny you hire so we endeavour to only connect you with nannies willing to make that commitment.
 In case we are wrong (this has only happened a handful of times) we offer you a free job post within a year if your nanny leaves in that time.